Attari: History

 The Sikhs would attack and plunder Mughal treasures and seize goods such as weapons and horses.
 The Sidhu Attari family joined the Bhangi Misl (Sikh Confederacy) in their captures of Lahore and other places and took part in the establishment of Sikh Misl rule in central Panjab.
-From 1750s to 1803 the family remained loyal to the Sikh Bhangi Misl.
+From the 1750s to 1803 the family remained loyal to the Sikh Bhangi Misl.

 From 1802 to 1803, Sardar Nihal Singh (died 1818) of Attari family would loot and plunder the treasures of Maharaja Ranjit Singh of Lahore, In retaliation of the Maharaja, invading and putting an end to the once-dominant Bhangi Sikh Misl in the Majha Region.
-Sardar Sham Singh Attari (1785–1846), from this family was the great fallen hero of the Battle of Sabhraon February 10, 1846, of First Anglo Sikh Wars.
+Sardar Sham Singh Attari (1785–1846), from this family was the great fallen hero of the Battle of Sabhraon 10 February 1846, of First Anglo Sikh Wars.
 Second Sikh rebellion of 1848–49, was also led by Attari family members, namely Sardar Chattar Singh Sidhu and his young son, Sardar Sher Singh Sidhu Attariwala, which resulted in British victory over the Sikhs.

 When the British abolished old Pargana system in 1849, they created modern districts and Attari village was in 1849–1855 added to Lahore District.
 But in 1855 it was added to Amritsar District and remains so to this present day.

 In 1862, the British Government joined Lahore and Amritsar by railway line.
 Modernisation of Punjab had started in 1850s with the building of large and small canals (Nehar in Punjabi).
 This railway line would pass through the north of Attari village.
 The railway line was completed in 1865.

 Attari Sikh Sardars were well known for their bravery and gallantry.
 The British said in 1865 that the Sikh Sardars of Attari are the best blood of the Manjha (Majha).